SharplEr/AoA/README.md

 AoA
 ============

 This application analyzes machine learning algorithms.
 AoA -- Analysis of analyzers.
+Only console interface.